aidanconnerly/aidanconnerly.github.io/_portfolio/betting_tutorial.md

 ## Exploiting Market Inefficiencies
 Sportsbooks set odds using statistical models, historical data, and input from sharp bettors, creating *markets* that aggregate public opinion and information.
 Companies like FanDuel and DraftKings hire experienced analysts and data scientists to price their lines as accurately as possible.

 In an *efficient market*, the odds closely reflect the true probabilities of outcomes, leaving little room for bettors to find an edge.
-Mainstream markets like NFL moneylines often to fall into this category.
+Mainstream markets like NFL moneylines often fall into this category.

 However, sportsbooks aren't just in the business of accuracy; they're in the business of engagement.
 For any given game, they may offer hundreds of additional markets designed to attract casual bettors.
 These smaller markets are often **less efficient**: